 The first thing you want to do is, in whatever real time stock screener you use, sort stocks by dollar volume.
 You want stocks that trade at least $1 million worth of volume every day.
 Good small cap stocks that are ready to swing need to trade at a minimum $1 million worth of volume a day because that attracts the bigger players like institutional traders.

 The next criteria you want to use is that you want stocks that trade between $0.01 and $10 per share.
 Anything over $10 per share and it’s not in that sweet zone that most successful stay at home traders like.
-Remember, you do not want to reinvent the wheel.
-You want to learn what other successful guys that trade at home for a living look for and just duplicate what they do.

 Your next criteria should be companies with a market cap of between $100 million and $2 billion.
 The reason that you want swing trading stocks with a market cap greater than $100 million is that institutional traders buy these types of stocks.
 Look folks, retail traders like you and me are too small and do not have the purchasing power to really move stocks.
 We need to trade stocks that attract institutional investors.
 Stay away from penny stock pumpers.
 Filtering stocks with a market cap greater than $100 million should keep you away from these pump and dumps.